 The item doesn’t have to fit under your seat, but is expected to fit inside the overhead bin.

-Airlines consider the following items to count towards your personal item allowance:
+Airlines consider the following items to count as a personal item:

-What Items Count as Neither a Personal Item nor a Carry-On?
+Items That Neither Count as a Personal Item Nor a Carry-On

 There are several items that count as neither a personal item nor a carry-on, which means they don’t count towards your allowance and are free to carry on your flight.